► What is the best sports car out there?

 The pertinent characteristic of any sports car is that it’s special.
 A sports car should turn every drive into an event, every nip to the shops in to a full 30-minute hoon, every school run into a cherished memory.

-With that in mind, these are the best sports cars on sale.
+With that in mind, these are the best sports cars on sale in 2022.

 Best sports cars